-- Cook the quinoa: I believe that the best way to make quinoa taste good is to cook it in vegetable stock after rinsing it.
-I cooked my quinoa in a pressure cooker but you can cook it in a rice cooker, microwave or on the stove top as well.
+- Cook the quinoa: I believe that the best way to make quinoa taste good is to cook it in the vegetable broth after rinsing it.
+I cooked my quinoa in a pressure cooker (in my instant pot), but you can cook it in a rice cooker, microwave or on the stovetop as well.

-- Make the salad dressing: While the quinoa cooks make the dressing.
-Place all salad dressing in a jar (or a small bowl) and give it a whisk until it is creamy.
+- Make the Thai Peanut dressing: While the quinoa cooks, make the dressing.
+Place all salad dressing ingredients in a jar (or a small bowl) and give it a whisk until it is creamy.

 - Assemble the salad: Place the now-cooked quinoa in a large salad bowl and top it off with all the chopped veggies.

-- Drizzle it with the dressing: Pour the dressing over the salad and give it a gentle toss.
+- Drizzle it with the dressing: Pour the spicy peanut dressing over the salad and give it a gentle toss.

 - Garnish & Serve: Top it off with chopped O Organics organic roasted almonds and cashews with sea salt (for extra crunch) and chopped fresh cilantro (optional).